 Founders often query how large their cap table should be.

 How many investors is too many?
 And what factors will influence this?

 Cake is able to streamline this process by allowing you to send members resolutions through the platform, and to track and follow up those signers.
 This will also avoid you needing to compile multiple copies of one signed resolution.

 Cooks in the kitchen: Depending on who your investors are, they may want to have an active input into the business.
 While this input is often appreciated, it can become tricky where there are too many parties (cooks) involved.
-For example, if you have 30 small stockholders all wanting a say in how the company should be run, it can get distracting.
+For example, if you have 30 small shareholders all wanting a say in how the company should be run, it can get distracting.

 While a big cap table won’t necessarily be a ‘deal breaker’, it’s still worth keeping this point in mind during your early days.

 Below are a few strategies you can implement to keep control of your cap table size.

 When starting a raise round, you can set minimum investment amounts per investor.
 For example, you could say an investor must invest at least $50k.
 This way, you’ll just have the 1 shareholder on your cap table for that investment, rather than 10 investors at $5k each.